One-Loop Quantum Effects in Carroll Scalars: Flowing of the coupling constants

-where $G_0(\omega) = \frac{1}{\omega^2 + m_0^2}$ is the Green's function of the free theory theory.
-In order to make sense of the divergence coming from the $\delta^{d-1}$ function, we use the same lattice regularization as used in Section \ref{lattice} to infer:
+where $G_0(\omega) = \frac{1}{\omega^2 + m_0^2}$ is the Green's function of the free theory.
+In order to make sense of the divergence coming from the $\delta^{d-1}$ function, we use the same lattice regularization as used in Section \ref{lattice} to infer

 where $a$ is the lattice scale.
-Finally comparing the Wilsonian Effective Free Theory with the starting action we can read off the change in the mass and the coupling constants order by order.
+Finally, comparing the Wilsonian Effective Free Theory with the starting action, we can read off the change in the mass and the coupling constants order by order.
 These are expressed in terms of the beta functions.

-To understand how this specific RG flow in Carrollian theories compares with Lorentzian ones, we will focus on local couplings which are marginal in Lorentzian theories.
-The couples of such trivial examples are $\phi^4$ coupling in $d=4$ and $\phi^6$ in $d=3$.
-We will explicitly calculate the beta functions in these theories up to first order in perturbation theory and search for non-trivial fixed points in the space of parameters.
+To understand how this specific RG flow in Carrollian theories compares with Lorentzian ones, we will focus on marginal local couplings in Lorentzian theories.
+A couple of such examples are $\phi^4$ coupling in $d=4$ and $\phi^6$ in $d=3$.
+We will explicitly calculate the beta functions in these theories up to first order in perturbation theory and search for nontrivial fixed points in the space of parameters.